-A 6-month restaurant opening plan — concept, location, permits, build-out, equipment, menu, hiring, marketing, and soft launch — for first-time and second-time restaurateurs.
+A 6-month restaurant opening plan covering concept, location, permits, build-out, equipment, menu, hiring, marketing and soft launch, for first-time and second-time restaurateurs.

 Restaurants open late more often than on time.
-The single biggest cause is permitting — health, fire, building, alcohol — all of which run in parallel and can each block the opening.
+The single biggest cause is permitting: health, fire, building and alcohol permits all run in parallel, and any one of them can block the opening.
 This 6-month template assumes the lease is being negotiated when month 1 starts.
 Add 2 months to the front if location is not yet identified.
 Most experienced restaurateurs plan 9–12 months from lease signing.

 How a 6-month restaurant opening breaks down